 Coinbase started offering cryptocurrency exchange and trading services in 2012.
 This regulated company has an excellent security record and has several features that make it one of the safest places to buy, sell, and trade crypto.

-As well as adding new coins regularly, the platform has widened its operations to cover other jurisdictions other than the US.
-These include the UK, EU and Asia.
-This Coinbase review gives a detailed overview of the platform, including its history, supported payment methods, security and trading options.
+As well as adding new coins regularly, the platform has widened its operations to cover jurisdictions other than the US.
+These include the UK, EU, and Asia.
+This Coinbase review gives a detailed overview of the platform, including its history, supported payment methods, security, and trading options.

 1. Register and Verify your ID: Create an account using your email.
-Click on ‘Get Started’ and in the popup window; enter your name and password.
+Click on ‘Get Started’ and enter your name and password in the pop-up window.
 Accept Terms and Conditions and click ‘Create Account’.
 Confirm the email address and choose the account type as ‘individual’.
 Once done, set up 2FA by confirming your telephone number.

 2. Make a Deposit: This is the next step before you proceed to buy cryptocurrencies.
 Go to the homepage and log in to your account.
 Set up a payment method and follow the guidelines to deposit funds via bank transfer, credit card, or PayPal.

 3. Purchase your Crypto: Once you have funded your account, go to the ‘Buy Crypto’ page and select the digital asset you wish to purchase.
 Enter the payment option and confirm the details of the transaction.
 Finally, click the buy button to receive the crypto into your wallet.

 Coinbase is a top cryptocurrency exchange that offers a wide range of crypto trading products, with a solid claim as the best of US-based crypto companies.
 There are some aspects of the platform, though, that may have you question whether or not it is right for you.
 Perhaps you are looking to invest in a cryptocurrency that is unavailable through Coinbase or feel that you can pay fewer fees.